 In this sample flight from Los Angeles (LAX) to London (LHR), you can see that it would cost either $978.66 or 78,292 UR points:

 If you don't have enough points for this flight, you will see something like this:

 Here, you’d have the option to cash in all your points and then pay the remaining $766.85 yourself.

 TRANSFERRING POINTS TO TRAVEL PARTNERS

-The other approach is to transfer your Ultimate Rewards at a 1:1 ratio to one of Chase's travel partners - this is where you get the ultimate value from your points.
+The other approach is to transfer your Ultimate Rewards at a 1:1 ratio through one of Chase's travel partners.
+This is where you really get the ultimate value from your points.
 The 1.25 cents through the travel portal is nice but with transfer partners, you can potentially make your Chase rewards points worth 2 cents or more.

-If you select "Transfer to Travel Partners," you will see this:
+When you select "Transfer to Travel Partners," you will see something this: